 Walkers should note that the Tabletop Track is suitable for experienced, fit and well-prepared bushwalkers.
 If you're planning to walk the whole circuit, allow three to five days.
-You must camp in designated campgrounds.
+You must camp in one of the designated campgrounds.
 Refer to website for opening/access information.

 Walking and camping fees apply and you need to book online before you visit.